 ACTION PLAN GOAL ALIGNMENT WITH BCC STRATEGIC PRIORITIES OBJECTIVE ACTIONS/TASKS REQUIRED TO ACHIEVE OBJECTIVE OUTCOMES, MEASURES, and ASSESSMENT Additional Information: Goal #1 aligns with Strategic Priorities #1, 5, 6, and 7.
 Hiring an additional instructor full-time will allow for the expanding department to continue moving forward as we develop and evolve.
-The criteria from the State and expectation of employers in the field require more time and commitment from the current instructor in the department.
-With an additional full time instructor we will be able to provide more resources and one on one with o students to ensure student success with completion of courses/certificates/degree. #2 Purchase of 3-year licensing agreement for online classes for the set of DVD's funded 3 years ago.
+The criteria from the State an expectation of employers in the field require more time and commitment from the current instructor in the department.
+With an additional full time instructor we will be able to provide more resources and one on students to ensure student success with completion of courses/certificates/degree. #2 Purchase of 3-year licensing agreement for online classes for the set of DVD's funded 3 years ago.
 Strategic Priority #1: Educational Success: Measurably advance student equity, completion and attainment of educational goals.
-Strategic Priority #6: #2 S Provide additional resources for students taking online courses Support the recommendations by ACCJC for Distance Education Learning Purchase DVD's and 3 yr. digital license - this also meets with ADA compliance Incorporate in the syllabi and class assignments Outcomes: Enhancement of content being shared in the course Measure: Assignments Assessment: Student Learning Outcomes for courses and program Outcomes: Enhancement of content being shared in the course Measure: Assignments Assessment: Student Learning Outcomes for courses and program k Provide continuity with both face to face and bonline instruction.
+Strategic Priority #6: Provide additional resources for students taking online courses Support the recommendations by ACCJC for Distance Education Learning Purchase DVD's and 3 yr. digital license - this also meets with ADA compliance Incorporate in the syllabi and class assignments Outcomes: Enhancement of content being shared in the course Measure: Assignments Assessment: Student Learning Outcomes for courses and program Outcomes: Enhancement of content being shared in the course Measure: Assignments Assessment: Student Learning Outcomes for courses and program #3 Provide continuity with both face to face and online instruction.
 Offer both face to face and online classes.
-Outcomes: Enhancement of content being shared in the course Measure: Assignments Assessment: Student Learning Outcomes for courses and program Additional Information: to enhance our distance edu instruction.
-This also suppor ucatic rts th stude on program and two to pro e Online Education Initiativ ent success will be used to videos that can be offered onli ovide more continuity with onlir ve (OEI) that is currently being in determine purchasing of video s success ne instruction vs. face to face mplemented in colleges
+Outcomes: Enhancement of content being shared in the course Measure: Assignments Assessment: Student Learning Outcomes for courses and program Additional Information: Goal #2 aligns with Strategic Priority #1 and 6.
+By providing videos that can be offered online we meet a few goals: one to enhance our distance education program and two to provide more continuity with online instruction vs. face to face instruction.
+This also supports the Online Education Initiative (OEI) that is currently being implemented in colleges throughout CA. The data on student success will be used to determine purchasing of videos/equipment, course offerings, etc. We continue to show an increase in students success We are currently working with OEI to align two of the Child courses.